steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_basic.md

 ## Example 2: Exclude source files from processing

-The jaxb2-maven-plugin permits you to exclude selected source files from processing, using a set of Filters.
+The jaxb-maven-plugin permits you to exclude selected source files from processing, using a set of Filters.
 If a Filter matches a candidate source file, it is excluded from processing.
 In the sample below, any file whose full path ends with `jaxb.index` will be ignored by schemagen even if found below a `src/main/java`
 directory:

             <plugin>
-                <groupId>org.codehaus.mojo</groupId>
+                <groupId>com.evolvedbinary.maven.mojohaus</groupId>
-                <artifactId>jaxb2-maven-plugin</artifactId>
+                <artifactId>jaxb-maven-plugin</artifactId>
                 <executions>
                     <execution>
                         <id>schemagen</id>